© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dinas Cerdin is a scheduled monument protected by Cadw under reference CD016.
 View the official record →

-Dinas Cerdin is a prehistoric hillfort located in Ceredigion, Wales, situated on a prominent hilltop that commands views over the surrounding landscape.
+Dinas Cerdin is a prehistoric hillfort located in Ceredigion, Wales, positioned to command views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD016.

 Dinas Cerdin dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dinas Cerdin is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD016.